 If you don't have fasta/q files to upload, you can skip this step and use Example data.

-If you would like to load samples from BaseSpace, just click here.
+If you would like to upload samples from Illumina BaseSpace, just click here.

 Navigate to the upload menu